spesmilo/electrum-protocol/docs/protocol-methods.rst

   If *verbose* is :const:`true`:

-    The bitcoind response according to its RPC API documentation.
+    The result is a bitcoind-specific dictionary -- whatever bitcoind returns as response to the submitpackage (or equivalent) RPC.
+    (`example docs <https://bitcoincore.org/en/doc/30.0.0/rpc/rawtransactions/submitpackage/>`_ for Bitcoin Core)

-    Note that the exact structure and semantics can depend on the bitcoind version, and hence the electrum protocol can make no guarantees about it.
+    As the exact structure and semantics depend on the bitcoind version (or alternative bitcoind, e.g. btcd), the electrum protocol can make no guarantees about it.
+    Unlike the `verbose=False` result, which is guaranteed to be stable and can be relied upon, the `verbose=True` result should be considered experimental and better-suited for debugging.

 .. note:: The exact relay behaviour might depend on the bitcoind version of the server.